qi7171/Coding_3_Final_Project/README.md

 ## Challenges encountered
 DCGAN and style transfer models require substantial computational power and memory.
 Working with high-resolution images results in longer training times or potential resource limitations.

 I tried modifying the batch size from 32 to 128, which is unlikely to directly influence the image resolution or quality.
 Then I focused on training for more epochs instead.
-However, it's worth noting that the choice of batch size can indirectly impact the image resolution or quality through its effects on the training process.
+However, it's worth noting that the number of epochs can indirectly impact the image resolution or quality through its effects on the training process.
 For example:

 ### Epochs=10
 ![epochs10](https://github.com/qi7171/Coding_3_Final_Project/assets/72468017/f1ae8d58-8b6c-4d75-9c88-e9437e63da03)